-Great Faith;; Long have the lyzards valued dragons and worshiped them as their gods; so long, in fact, that not even the thousands of years old Ancients remember when the first sighting of a dragon occured.
+Great Faith Long have the lyzards valued dragons and worshiped them as their gods; so long, in fact, that not even the thousands of years old Ancients remember when the first sighting of a dragon occured.
 They are held above all other gods, great and small, considered the creators of their Undying Realm.
 Many ceremonies will be held if a dragon visits Lizzarkyth, and as such they will be endowed with any and all gifts that the lyzard people have to share.

-Subspecies Names;; The yizhr, crelr, and blup'r all have name meanings in Lyzzarthian, as well as specifics as to how these names are treated.
+Subspecies Names The yizhr, crelr, and blup'r all have name meanings in Lyzzarthian, as well as specifics as to how these names are treated.
 The yizhr is a plural rendition of the word 'yizh', which means 'blend' in their language.
 Crelr is a plural rendition of 'crel', which means 'snake'.
 Likewise, the 'blup'r' is a plural rendition of 'blup', which means 'frog'.

 Species info credited to Blazeh/Verridith and Saleyne.

-Appearance;; The lyzard is a tall, thin reptilian humanoid, a cousin to the more muscular, war-bred shriekan.
+Appearance The lyzard is a tall, thin reptilian humanoid, a cousin to the more muscular, war-bred shriekan.
 Thinner and more delicately built, they range in height from six and a half feet to nearly eight, usually growing taller as they age.
 In their prime, their scales are of vivid hues - usually shades of green, brown and vibrant blue - dulling as the years go on.
 Many Ancients of this species will grow long grey or white hair along the bottom of their muzzles, as well as develop a thick mane of hair down their neck and back.
 Eye color varies with age as well; found in every color, the hue fades with age, eventually becoming sheer white as the lyzard they belong to approaches death.

 Being a peaceful an priestlike species, many lyzards will wear white robes rune-marked in the colors of their rank; brown for lower servants, grey for acolytes, blue for mid-level priests, green for normal-level priests an teachers, with gold being the highest rank for high priests an priestesses, and the most sought after.
 They are also fond of covering themselves in jewelry, especially necklaces and tail-rings.

-Tactics;; As stated before, the lyzard people are peaceful; rather than training warriors, except for a few trusted guards, in the art of war, they would rather keep to themselves and stray away from battle.
+Culture As stated before, the lyzard people are peaceful; rather than training warriors, except for a few trusted guards, in the art of war, they would rather keep to themselves and stray away from battle.
 Believing dragon are their gods, they agree to serve Vystriana in its time of need, but when called upon by other Realms to fight, they give a stern declination.
 Strict in their teachings and somewhat aloof to any of the 'Scaleless' races beneath them, lyzards do not give trust easily, and often appear calm to the point of frustration in any situation.
 Their emotions are guarded well and outbursts of any kind are shunned in lyzard society, sometimes punished if caught within earshot of a high priest.

-Abilities;; Many are gifted in multiple realms of mental and psychic magic; but their main power lies in that of electricity.
+Abilities Many are gifted in multiple realms of mental and psychic magic; but their main power lies in that of electricity.
 When called upon to fight, a lyzard may summon bolts of massive voltage, enough to stun or kill a fully grown dragon when used in the right way.
 The color of this lightning varies from gold to white to blues and purples, generated along their scales and between each razor fang.
 Another skill lay in clever manipulation of objects, the laying of traps, and the ability to invent different things in record time.